 Whenever this dude gets a chance to have a dinner request, this is what he asks for.
 Spaghetti and Meatballs is his absolute favorite meal.
 I like to make it for him because everyone in my house will eat it.
 Well, Ava only eats the spaghetti, but there is no drama when this dinner is put in front of my children.
 This dinner is also a favorite for me because I get two dinners for one.
 I always double the amount and freeze half for another night.
 On the other night, I will usually make meatball subs or put some meatballs in a baked ziti or a lasagna.
 I try to change it up.
 It is a win-win for all.

-This is the type of dinner that I was talking about in my Sunday Dinner post.
+This is the type of dinner that I like to make on a weekend when I have some time.
 It takes a little more time and effort to make, but it is so worth it.
 It is wholesome and warm.
 My kids love it and will eat it.
 We set a nice table, have a crispy salad and maybe if I am really motivated, some garlic bread.
 When I am really, really motivated, I will make my own pasta.
 There is something so cozy about spaghetti and meatballs.

 This recipe is from Giada De Laurentis and it is one of the my favorites.
 I deviate from Giada’s recipe in that she uses a mixture of beef, veal and pork, but I use all beef.

 1 small onion grated